Thinkwise/docs/docs/sf/performance.md

 ![](../assets/sf/image338.png)

-Figure 260: Overview of the 'Indexing' tab in the 'Full model'
+*Overview of the 'Indexing' tab in the 'Full model'*

 Most database management systems have analysis tools that recommend indexes on the basis of an analyzed period.
 These recommended indexes can then be given within the Software Factory.